 Three Rivers Dental Group offers a variety of sedation dentistry techniques to make dental visits pleasant, comfortable and anxiety-free.
 Different levels of sedation from mild, moderate to deep sleep can be used depending on a patient’s needs.
 Before administering any sedative, our doctors review each patient’s personal medical and dental history to select the best option, including:

 - Oral Sedation: Offered in pill form for minimal anxiety and pain relief, usually taken one hour before a dental procedure.
 Dosage fluctuates based on the dental procedure being delivered.
 Some patients may feel drowsy or fall asleep with this sedation type.

 - Inhaled Minimal Sedation: Also known as laughing gas, inhaled minimal sedation helps dental patients relax.
 The calming effects of this sedation method wear off quickly following the dental procedure.

 - IV Moderate Sedation: A fast-acting intravenous sedation method with adjustable levels administered by a dentist to help patients relax.

 - Deep Sedation: Commonly used for deep sleep dentistry procedures, a patient is unable to wake from this sedation method until the effects of the medicine wear off or are reversed with other medication.

 Anxious about an upcoming dental appointment?
 Rest assured you’re not alone.
 Patients often avoid scheduling regular dental checkups due to dentistry fear and dental examination anxiety.
 We’re here to help address dentophobia and provide sedation dentistry solutions tailored to every patient’s needs.
 Contact us today at 1 (855) 4 NO FEARS or request an appointment online.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greensburg, Greentree, Jennerstown and Washington.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.